waterswv/react-giphy/README.md

 You can also explore the (ES5) `solution` branch if you'd like.

-A solution with giphy is available in a [react-giphy-solution](https://github.com/sf-wdi-34/react-giphy-solution) repo.
+A solution with giphy gif searching is available in a [react-giphy-solution](https://github.com/sf-wdi-34/react-giphy-solution) repo.

 ### Step 1: Set up a `HelloWorld` Component

 Move back to the `master` branch to build out the app yourself!
+Remove your `node_modules` folder manually, since it's included in `.gitingore`.
+Re-`npm install` any packages you will need.

 Before we start building our React app, let's create a `HelloWorld` component just to make sure that we've tied everything together properly.

-- In your `/src` directory, configure your `App.js` and `index.js` files to render a `HelloWorld` component
+- In your `/src` directory, configure your `App.js` and `index.js` files to render a `HelloWorld` component.
-- Run `npm start` and make sure everything is working
+- Run `npm start` and make sure everything is working.

 ### Step 2: Add UI for Home